 Concentration Camps and Prisons

-The Chinese government has built over 1300 so called “re-education” centers otherwise known as concentration camps across East Turkistan.
+The Chinese government has built over 1300 so-called “re-education” centers otherwise known as concentration camps across East Turkistan.
 These camps old over 3 million people of various ethnic groups.

-Additionally, hundreds of new prisons are also built across the country holding millions more people.
+Additionally, hundreds of new prisons are also built across the country holding millions of more people.
 China’s 2019 defense strategy whitepaper indicates these prisons and camps are built primarily for the purpose of preventing East Turkistan’s independence.

 People in these camps are being tortured, raped, sterilized, and there are even reports of dissident’s organs being removed for sale.